desiredpersona/blog-old/_pages/links.md

 ---
 layout: page
 title: Links
+description: Affilate link disclosure
 permalink: /links/
 ---

 Some of the links on my website are affiliate links.

-I may earn a small commission when you purchase a product or service after clicking on one of these links.
+I may earn a small commission at no extra cost to you when you purchase a product or service after clicking on one of these links.

 I only ever write about products I personally use and recommend.